Finding a Faculty Mentor

 - Narrow down your list to 3 - 4 faculty members and do your homework before you approach them.
 Browse their most recent publications through the RU Library databases or on their websites and write down questions that you have about the work.
 Be able to state why you are seeking out this particular person.

 - Write a professional, personalized email to prospective mentors.
-Remember: many faculty receive dozens of unsolicited requests to join their research each year.
-A generic email will be immmediately deleted.
+Remember: many faculty members receive dozens of unsolicited requests to join their research each year.
+A generic email will be immediately deleted.
 Explain your interests and ask professors if they would be willing to discuss their research with you.
 Demonstrate intellectual curiosity and a thoughtful approach to your academic goals.